toadstylemaster/PostOfficeApp/README.md

 - **GET /api/BagWithParcels**: Returns a list of all BagWithParcels.
 - **GET /api/BagWithParcels/{id}**: Returns the BagWithParcels with the specified ID.
+- **GET /api/BagWithParcels/Bags/byShipments**: Returns a list of BagWithParcels by Shipment ID, shipmentId is provided in path.
+- **PUT /api/BagWithParcels/{id}/Parcels**: Adds a list of Parcels to a BagWithParcels with the specified ID.
+The request body should include the list of Parcels in JSON format.
 - **POST /api/BagWithParcels**: Creates a new BagWithParcels.
 - **DELETE /api/BagWithParcels/{id}**: Deletes the BagWithParcels with the specified ID.